Ketsebaot-Ertumo/miso-solutions/README.md

 # Usage

-1. Access the website locally by opening your web browser and navigating to http://localhost:3000.
+1. Access the website locally by opening your web browser and navigating to http://localhost:3000 or https://miso-solutions.vercel.app.
 2. Explore the different pages, view projects, and interact with the website's features.
 3. Provide feedback or report any issues by creating a new issue in this repository.